 Before 1 July 2014, the scheme did not provide compensation for serious road injuries if there was no other vehicle at fault.
-For example, someone who becomes a quadriplegic after hitting a kangaroo wouldn’t have been eligible for a claim.
+For example, someone who became a quadriplegic after hitting a kangaroo wouldn’t have been eligible for a claim.

-Another reform was the decision to privatise MAC in 2015; a decision not without dispute, with Shadow State Treasurer Rob Lucas saying that evidence from a former Chairman of the Motor Accident Commission (MAC) confirmed motorists were paying $30 more in CTP premiums as a result of the Government’s decision to privatise MAC.
+The decision to privatise the Motor Accident Commission in 2015 was not a decision without dispute.
+Shadow State Treasurer Rob Lucas stated that evidence from a former chairman of MAC confirmed motorists were paying $30 more in CTP premiums as a result of the Government’s decision to privatise MAC.

-Mr.Cook told the Statutory Authorities Review Committee that documents existed in Treasury from MAC officers confirming that CTP premiums should have been reduced by $23 in 2015 rather than the Government’s decision to increase them by $7.
+Mr Cook told the Statutory Authorities Review Committee that documents existed in Treasury from MAC officers confirming that CTP premiums should have been reduced by $23 in 2015 rather than the Government’s decision to increase them by $7.

-- As at 31 January 2015, there are 1,050,246 registered passenger vehicles in SA – making up around 78% of all registered vehicles in the state (ABS).
+- As at 31 January 2016, there are 1,061,776 registered passenger vehicles in SA – making up around 78% of all registered vehicles in the state (ABS).

 - According to a 2014 Canstar Blue survey, 95% of people in SA believe they are a good driver.
 Only 13% admit to regularly exceeding the speed limit – the lowest rate out of Australia’s five biggest states.

-QBE Insurance began in North Queensland in 1886 as “The North Queensland Insurance Company Limited” (QI).
-Upon the merging of QI, The Bankers’ and Traders’ Insurance Company and The Equitable Probate and General Insurance Company, QBE Insurance Group Limited was listed on the Australian Stock Exchange in 1973.
+QBE Insurance began in North Queensland in 1886 as the North Queensland Insurance Company Limited (QI).
+Following the merger of QI, the Bankers’ and Traders’ Insurance Company, and the Equitable Probate and General Insurance Company, QBE Insurance Group Limited was listed on the Australian Stock Exchange in 1973.